finnito/Science/content/9scie/space/markdown/the-milk-way.md

 ---

-- We are in the Orion Spur, one of the spiral arms of the Milky Way
+- We are in the __Orion Arm__, one of the spiral arms of the Milky Way
 - The Milky way is $200,000ly$ in diameter, and $2,000ly$ thick

 ![](https://i.insider.com/57bdcde9ce38f2db088b89dc?width=2000 "")